Spring Garden Revival

 • Mechanical controls: hand-weeding, mulching 2-4 inches deep, landscape fabric, and flame weeding.

-• Biological controls: encourage beneficial insects, competitive plantings, and use corn gluten meal.
+• Biological controls: encourage beneficial insects, competitive plantings, and use of corn gluten meal.

 • Chemical controls: only as a last resort, with spot treatments and minimum effective rates.
-Acidic soils (pH 5.5-6.5) and compaction require tailored strategies.
-Prevention includes compost incorporation and irrigation management, coordinated with UMass Extension.
+Soil compaction and drainage issues require integrating cultural controls for long-term success.
+For prevention, improve soil health with compost and manage irrigation, consulting UMass Extension for guidance.

 Massachusetts Department of Environmental Protection Requirements for Weed Control & Water Quality Protection

 The Massachusetts Department of Environmental Protection (MassDEP) enforces strict requirements to protect water quality during weed control.
-Buffer zones of 25-100 feet are mandated near streams, rivers, and wetlands, with greater distances for certain application methods.
-Compliance with the Massachusetts Clean Waters Act (M.G.L. c.
-21) is required.
-Groundwater protection is critical, especially near municipal wells and Zone II wellhead protection areas.
-Surface water safeguards include low-drift nozzles and pollinator protection by avoiding applications during bloom.
-Erosion control is necessary during mechanical removal, with immediate revegetation and sediment barriers.
-Coordination with the Hull Conservation Commission is required for chemical applications near wetlands or vernal pools, per the Wetlands Protection Act (M.G.L. c.
+Buffer zones of 25-100 feet are required near streams, rivers, and wetlands, with additional restrictions in municipal wellhead (Zone II) protection areas.
+All applications must comply with the Massachusetts Clean Waters Act (M.G.L. c.
+21).
+Use low-drift nozzles and avoid applications during pollinator bloom periods.
+Mechanical removal should minimize soil disturbance, and bare spots must be immediately revegetated with appropriate seed mixes.
+Sediment barriers are required during vulnerable periods.
+For chemical applications near wetlands or vernal pools, consult the Conservation Commission for permitting under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Hull Conservation Commission

 253 Atlantic Avenue, Hull, MA 02045